openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 Once the reviewer has been assigned, they can access the system to accept or decline the review, and (if accepted) do the review.

-You can see how this appears to reviewers and what the review process looks like for them in the reviewer guide <!-- missing hyperlink -->.
+You can see how this appears to reviewers and what the review process looks like for them in the [reviewer guide](./workflow-reviewer.md).

 ### Managing a review